 Though there are many wagara patterns, there are some which occur more frequently in the fabric used to make kimono.
 See if you can spot these patterns in the wild.

 The intersecting circles (Venn diagram anyone?) create a diamond shape, as this design is based on the Seven Jewels of Buddhism: gold, silver, lapis lazuli, agate, seashell, amber and coral.

 Overlapping concentric circles create a wave motif.
 Waves, or water, symbolise power and resilience through the constant ebb and flow of life.

 The six connected diamonds surrounding a common centre strongly resemble a hemp leaf, where this pattern gets its name.
 Hemp fabric has been used a lot in Japan for clothing and accessories.
 Since hemp grows very quickly, this pattern is often used for children’s clothes, in the hope that they too can grow strong and healthy.

-Kimono Patterns in A Special Occasion
+Kimono Patterns For Special Occasions

 For a wedding, a guest might choose a pattern depicting a crane, or a pair of cranes to bestow good luck on the newlywed couple.
-These beautiful birds were believed to live for a thousand years, and they do mate for life, so they symbolise longevity and good fortune.
+These beautiful birds were believed to live for a thousand years, and they mate for life, so they symbolize longevity and good fortune.